ronreiter/spacewars/README.md

 Space Wars HTML5 Game
 =====================

-This is a simple space shooter network game, created using CubicVR engine and Socket.IO.
+This is a simple space shooter network game, created using the CubicVR engine and Socket.IO.

 The webserver is Python based (requires TornadIO2).